 - Oil: Check for level and weight.
 Heavier oils congeal more at low temperatures and do not lubricate as well.

 - Install good winter tires: Make sure the tires have adequate tread.
 All-weather radials are usually adequate for most winter conditions.
 However, some jurisdictions require that to drive on their roads, vehicles must be equipped with chains or snow tires with studs.

 Are you prepared if you need to drive?
-Minimize driving if possible, but when travel is necessary, it is recommended to keep the following in your vehicle.
+Minimize driving if possible, but when travel is necessary, it is recommended to keep the following emergency preparedness items in your vehicle.
 The FEMA emergency preparedness car kit contains:

 - A shovel

 - First aid kit with pocket knife